winber2/winber2.github.io/README.md

 In addition, this project will include:

-- [ ] A start screen with instructoins
+- [ ] A start screen with instructions
 - [ ] A production Readme

 ### Wireframes